-- Only students who miss a test for reasons beyond their control (e.g. illness or an accident see above) may request special consideration. - Within three days of the missed test, students who wish to write the make-up test must email their TA a written request for special consideration.
-A request should be accompanied by contact information (the student's telephone number and email address) so the date, time and place of the make-up test can be communicated to the student. - At the make-up test a student must submit proper documentation from a physician or college registrar (see above).
-The documentation must be placed in a sealed envelope, addressed to the instructor. - In the extraordinary and unlikely event that a student misses both the test and the make-up test, for a reason beyond their control, there will not be a third opportunity to write the test.
+- Only students who miss a test for reasons beyond their control (e.g. illness or an accident see above) may request special consideration. - Within three days of the missed test, students who wish to write the make-up test must email their TA a written request for special consideration which explains why the test was missed.
+A request should be accompanied by contact information (the student's telephone number and email address) so the date, time and place of the make-up test can be communicated to the student.

+- At the make-up test a student must submit proper documentation from a physician or college registrar (see above). - In the extraordinary and unlikely event that a student misses both the test and the make-up test, for a reason beyond their control, there will not be a third opportunity to write the test.
 Instead, the student's final grade will be re-weighted based on other assignments in the course.